JanBenisek/gru-ops/README_new.md

 make docker-build
 # ghcr.io/janbenisek/synology-csi:v1.2.1
 ```
+- `LUN` = Logical Storage Number, basic block in Synology (many inside volume).
+This is what k8s is asking to create.
 - Prefer RWO only for iSCI LUNs, possible to use RWX for NFS/SMB (shared storage).

 ### Traefik